tpbnick/docs/docs/py-working-with-lists.md

 ```
 [1, 2, 3, 4, 5]
 ```
-We can also use the `range()` function to tell Python to skip numbers in a given range.
-If you pass a third argument to `range()`, Python uses that value as a step size when generating numbers.
+We can also use the `#!py range()` function to tell Python to skip numbers in a given range.
+If you pass a third argument to `#!py range()`, Python uses that value as a step size when generating numbers.

 For example, here's how to list the even numbers between 1 and 10: